826 Naval Air Squadron: Sea King (1970-1993)

 In December 1990, just prior to the start of the First Gulf War, 826 C Flight, commanded by Lt Cdr Kevin Williamson RN, deployed to the Middle East to take over the two D Flight Sea King helicopters already on station in the region - they were the only helicopters and crews deployed into the Gulf from RNAS Culdrose.
 The ASW equipment (SONAR and LAPADS equipment) normally fitted had been removed and prototype equipment designed to detect shallow moored mines was fitted instead.
 This equipment, called 'Demon Camera', was largely ineffective in the waters of the Gulf and the crews reverted to spotting moored and floating mines visually from heights of around 500 feet.
 The mines were then destroyed by RN EOD divers deployed directly from the helicopters in a low hover and recovered by winch.
 During their time deployed in the Gulf C Flight operated from HNLMS Zuiderkruis and RFAs Fort Grange, Argus and Sir Galahad.
 The C Flight crews returned to RNAS Culdrose in April 1991, after handing their Sea Kings back to 826 D flight personnel who then subsequently took part in flood relief operations off Bangladesh.
 During this period Sea King XZ577 (side number '138') was lost in a collision with RFA Fort Grange; the crew and passengers survived.

 After the squadron's aircraft had been reallocated to 810 Naval Air Squadron and 819 Naval Air Squadron the squadron was again disbanded in July 1993.

 Aircraft operated

+The squadron has operated a number of different aircraft types when under the command of the Royal Navy and the Royal Canadian Navy: